Off-Grid Water System Guide

 • UV purifier

-• Manual hand pump (for wells)
+• Manual hand pump

 • Secondary rainwater tank

-Water security is part of overall self-reliance.
+Water security is a big part of self-reliance.

 6️⃣ Seasonal Considerations (Winter & Drought)

-Off-grid water systems must adapt to climate.
+Off-grid systems need to adapt to your environment.

 Winter Protection